 VFD pumps are mainly controlled by start / stop level and the digital outputs like fixed speed pumps.
 The best way to control the VFDs is via the RS485 bus which can control the speed, read the information from the pumps such as currents, speeds and loads.
 It is also possible to use the analog output signals to control the speed in VFD unit(s) which drive the pumps.
 Normal start and stop levels are used to start and stop the VFD pump(s).
 The built-in PID controller is used according to the con-stant level control method and outputs frequency set points to the VFD.
-The PID controller will raise the frequency when the water level tends to rise above the set level and lower the frequency when the water level tends to rise above the set level and lower the frequency method from the PID controller.
+The PID controller will raise the frequency when the water level tends to rise above the set level and lower the frequency when the water level tends to fall below the set level.
+In some cases, the control logic will override the output signal from the PID controller.